 “When parents praise their children for every little thing they do, even when they have not done anything to deserve it, the parents’ words can become meaningless and will sow doubts about their sincerity.”

-While commending junior can do wonders for her wellbeing, overdoing it can have ill effects, too.
+While commending junior can do wonders for her well-being, overdoing it can have ill effects, too.
 Overpraising your kids can cause problems:

-- Your praises become nothing more than words Getting praised for every little thing she does can leave your kiddo feeling like your kind words are just part of a habit.
+- Your praises become nothing more than words Getting praised for every little thing she does can eave your kiddo feeling like your kind words are just part of a habit.
 Chua notes, “When parents praise their children for every little thing they do, even when they have not done anything to deserve it, the parents’ words can become meaningless and will sow doubts about their sincerity.”

 - Junior feels misunderstood or underappreciated Chua explains, “The child may conclude that her parents don’t actually know she is really good at.”